densl/JavaSSH/README.md

 Thanks for reading.
 =====
-This is excise for jsp study.
+Excise for JavaEE SSH study.